 Simon is particularly well known for his experience in the following fields: dry shipping and commodities, commercial litigation, International Arbitration, energy, insurance and Information Technology (see for example De Beers v Atos Origin BLR 274, a claim arising out of a large scale IT project).

-Simon is shortlisted for Shipping Silk of the Year for the Legal 500 UK Awards 2020.
-He is also recommended as a leading silk Shipping and Commodities (Legal 500 UK and Asia Pacific, Chambers UK, Asia Pacific and Global editions), Energy (Legal 500 UK) and Information Technology (Chambers UK)
+Simon was shortlisted for Shipping Silk of the Year for the Legal 500 UK Awards 2020.
+He is recommended as a leading silk Shipping and Commodities (Legal 500 UK and Asia Pacific, Chambers UK, Asia Pacific and Global editions), Energy (Legal 500 UK) and Information Technology (Chambers UK)